Downtown Activation and Beautification Proposals

 Desired Proposals

-• Activate public and vacant spaces: block parties, busking, classes, performances, games, festivals or markets featuring local food/drink, music, interactive/performance/visual art or cultural events, particularly those that engage or highlight underrepresented groups or appeal to diverse audiences.
+• Activate public and vacant spaces: Examples include block parties, busking, classes, performances, games, festivals or markets featuring local food/drink, music, interactive/performance/visual art or cultural events, particularly those that engage or highlight underrepresented groups or appeal to diverse audiences.

-• Foster community engagement: entice businesses, cultural institutions and/or organizations to create new offerings in the public realm, invite community co-creation of artwork or experiences, interactive activities or creative input.
+• Foster community engagement: Entice businesses, cultural institutions and/or organizations to create new offerings in the public realm, invite community co-creation of artwork or experiences, interactive activities or creative input.

-Successful proponents will enter into a Services Agreement or other similar contract with the City of Bellingham.
+• Successful proponents will enter into a Services Agreement or other similar contract with the City of Bellingham.

 To be considered for funding, the proponent must meet the following criteria: